SalesVista/strings/README.md

 - `plural` (boolean) or `count` (number): to more easily support conditional plurality using `get()`
 - `suffix` (string): to customize what gets added to the value when auto-pluralization is used
+- `flu` (boolean): to transform the display value's first character to uppercase
 - `lc` (boolean) or `uc` (boolean): to transform the display value to lowercase or uppercase, respectively
 - `abbrev` (boolean): to abbreviate the display value using a best-effort algorithm
 - `max` (number) and/or `min` (number): to conditionally abbreviate the display value